-The Government of Mauritius shall give the Agency advance notification of intended transfers of nuclear material subject to safeguards under this Agreement out of Mauritius, in accordance with the provisions set out in Part II of this Agreement.
+The Netherlands Antilles shall give the Agency advance notification of intended transfers of nuclear material subject to safeguards under this Agreement out of the Netherlands Antilles, in accordance with the provisions set out in Part II of this Agreement.
 The Agency shall terminate safeguards on nuclear material under this Agreement when the recipient State has assumed responsibility therefor, as provided for in Part II of this Agreement.
 The Agency shall maintain records indicating each transfer and, where applicable, the re-application of safeguards to the transferred nuclear material.

-Where nuclear material subject to safeguards under this Agreement is to be used in non-nuclear activities, such as the production of alloys or ceramics, the Government of Mauritius shall agree with the Agency, before the material is so used, on the circumstances under which the safeguards on such material may be terminated.
+Where nuclear material subject to safeguards under this Agreement is to be used in non-nuclear activities, such as the production of alloys or ceramics, the Netherlands Antilles shall agree with the Agency, before the material is so used, on the circumstances under which the safeguards on such material may be terminated.

-If the Government of Mauritius intends to exercise its discretion to use nuclear material which is required to be safeguarded under this Agreement in a nuclear activity which does not require the application of safeguards under this Agreement, the following procedures shall apply:
+If the Kingdom of the Netherlands intends to exercise its discretion to use nuclear material which is required to be safeguarded under this Agreement in a nuclear activity which does not require the application of safeguards under this Agreement, the following procedures shall apply: